Written by Rene Mallari

 Let us explore the details:

-- Insufficient knowledge.
+• Insufficient knowledge.
 A third-party team might be less knowledgeable than your in-house department.
-It might lack some understanding of the technical or complicated aspects of your products and services.
+It might lack some understanding of your products and services’ technical or complicated aspects.
 The in-house team knows more about your brand and organization because it has worked for you for a long time.

-- Undisclosed service fees.
+• Undisclosed service fees.
 Some BPO providers do not provide clients with complete rates from the get-go.
 These providers might ask for extra fees during the service period.
-They let their clients incur unexpected costs such as payment delays, system breakdowns, sudden employee termination, or equipment upgrades.
+They let their clients incur unexpected costs such as payment delays, system breakdowns, sudden employee terminations, or equipment upgrades.

-- Dual or multiple roles.
-Some third-party companies might manage various client accounts using one team to control operating expenses.
+• Dual or multiple roles.
+Some third-party companies might manage various client accounts by using one team to control operating expenses.
 Such a system can result in subpar service quality as the team members distribute their energy and time among different clients.

 What Industries Commonly Use Offshore BPO?